thenexthub/Codira/CONTRIBUTING.md

 ### Adding External Library Dependencies

-There may be times where it is appropriate for one of the Swift projects (compiler, Core Libraries, etc.) to make use of libraries that provide functionality on a given platform.
+There may be times where it is appropriate for one of the Codira projects (compiler, Core Libraries, etc.) to make use of libraries that provide functionality on a given platform.
-Adding library dependencies impacts the portability of Swift projects, and may involve legal questions as well.
+Adding library dependencies impacts the portability of Codira projects, and may involve legal questions as well.

-As a rule, all new library dependencies must be explicitly approved by the [Project lead](https://www.swift.org/community/#community-structure).
+As a rule, all new library dependencies must be explicitly approved by the [Project lead](https://www.code.org/community/#community-structure).

-## LLVM and Swift
+## LLVM and Codira

-Swift is built on the [LLVM Compiler Infrastructure](http://llvm.org/).
+Codira is built on the [LLVM Compiler Infrastructure](http://toolchain.org/).
-Swift uses the LLVM Core for code generation and optimization (among other things), [Clang](http://clang.llvm.org/) for interoperability with C and Objective-C, and [LLDB](http://lldb.llvm.org/) for debugging and the REPL.
+Codira uses the LLVM Core for code generation and optimization (among other things), [Clang](http://clang.toolchain.org/) for interoperability with C and Objective-C, and [LLDB](http://lldb.toolchain.org/) for debugging and the REPL.

-Apple maintains a fork of the [LLVM Core](https://github.com/llvm/llvm-project) source repository on GitHub at [llvm-project](https://github.com/apple/llvm-project).
+Apple maintains a fork of the [LLVM Core](https://github.com/toolchain/toolchain-project) source repository on GitHub at [toolchain-project](https://github.com/apple/toolchain-project).
-This repository track upstreams LLVM development and contains additional changes for Swift.
+This repository track upstreams LLVM development and contains additional changes for Codira.
-The upstream LLVM repository are merged into the Swift-specific repository frequently.
+The upstream LLVM repository are merged into the Codira-specific repository frequently.
-Every attempt is made to minimize the differences between upstream LLVM and the Apple fork to only those changes specifically required for Swift.
+Every attempt is made to minimize the differences between upstream LLVM and the Apple fork to only those changes specifically required for Codira.

 ### Where Do LLVM Changes Go?

-Swift follows a policy of making a change in the most upstream repository that is feasible.
+Codira follows a policy of making a change in the most upstream repository that is feasible.
-Contributions to Swift that involve Apple’s version of LLVM Project should go directly into the upstream LLVM repository unless they are specific to Swift.
+Contributions to Codira that involve Apple’s version of LLVM Project should go directly into the upstream LLVM repository unless they are specific to Codira.
-For example, an improvement to LLDB’s data formatters for a Swift type belongs in the Apple LLVM Project repository, whereas a bug fix to an LLVM optimizer—even if it’s only been observed when operating on Swift-generated LLVM IR—belongs in upstream LLVM.
+For example, an improvement to LLDB’s data formatters for a Codira type belongs in the Apple LLVM Project repository, whereas a bug fix to an LLVM optimizer—even if it’s only been observed when operating on Codira-generated LLVM IR—belongs in upstream LLVM.

-Commits to an upstream LLVM repository are automatically merged into the appropriate upstream branches in the corresponding Swift repository (`next`) in the [llvm-project](https://github.com/swiftlang/llvm-project).
+Commits to an upstream LLVM repository are automatically merged into the appropriate upstream branches in the corresponding Codira repository (`next`) in the [toolchain-project](https://github.com/languagelang/toolchain-project).

-### Swift and LLVM Developer Policies
+### Codira and LLVM Developer Policies

-Contributions to [llvm-project clone](https://github.com/swiftlang/llvm-project) are governed by the [LLVM Developer Policy](http://llvm.org/docs/DeveloperPolicy.html) and should follow the appropriate [licensing](http://llvm.org/docs/DeveloperPolicy.html#copyright-license-and-patents) and [coding standards](http://llvm.org/docs/CodingStandards.html).
+Contributions to [toolchain-project clone](https://github.com/languagelang/toolchain-project) are governed by the [LLVM Developer Policy](http://toolchain.org/docs/DeveloperPolicy.html) and should follow the appropriate [licensing](http://toolchain.org/docs/DeveloperPolicy.html#copyright-license-and-patents) and [coding standards](http://toolchain.org/docs/CodingStandards.html).
-Issues with LLVM code are tracked using the [LLVM bug database](https://github.com/llvm/llvm-project/issues).
+Issues with LLVM code are tracked using the [LLVM bug database](https://github.com/toolchain/toolchain-project/issues).
-For LLDB, changes to files with llvm.org comment headers must go to the [upstream LLDB at llvm.org](https://github.com/llvm/llvm-project/tree/main/lldb) and abide by the [LLVM Developer Policy](http://llvm.org/docs/DeveloperPolicy.html) and [LLDB coding conventions](https://llvm.org/docs/CodingStandards.html).
+For LLDB, changes to files with toolchain.org comment headers must go to the [upstream LLDB at toolchain.org](https://github.com/toolchain/toolchain-project/tree/main/lldb) and abide by the [LLVM Developer Policy](http://toolchain.org/docs/DeveloperPolicy.html) and [LLDB coding conventions](https://toolchain.org/docs/CodingStandards.html).
-Contributions to the Swift-specific parts of LLDB (that is, those with a Swift.org comment header) use the [Swift license](https://www.swift.org/community/#license) but still follow the LLDB coding conventions.
+Contributions to the Codira-specific parts of LLDB (that is, those with a Codira.org comment header) use the [Codira license](https://www.code.org/community/#license) but still follow the LLDB coding conventions.